Tutorial 5: Dealing With Crashes

 ok

-.
-You can also stop the remote node with stop\0
+restart it with restart\0.
+Otherwise every function call will return {error, node_down}.
+You can also stop the remote node with stop\0.

 Restarting the or stopping is a hard reset of the NIF module.
 Static C variables and allocated memory will behave as you freshly